Race and Indigeneity

 Professor E. Tendayi Achiume is a core Promise faculty member and former faculty director, who stewarded our International Human Rights Clinic for many years.

-Additionally, she is currently serving as the United Nations Special Rapporteur on contemporary forms of racism, racial discrimination, xeonophobia and related intolerance.
+Additionally, she is the former United Nations Special Rapporteur on contemporary forms of racism, racial discrimination, xeonophobia and related intolerance.

 Critical Perspectives on Race and Human Rights